Fort Worth native serving on USS Ronald Reagan receives COVID-19 vaccine

-210305-N-JX361-1011 YOKOSUKA, Japan (March 5, 2021) - Fort Worth, Texas native and Polytechnic High School graduate, Jacob Nelson is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
+YOKOSUKA, Japan (March 5, 2021) – Fort Worth, Texas native and Polytechnic High School graduate Jacob Nelson is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Sailors assigned to Ronald Reagan began receiving initial COVID-19 vaccinations at Command Fleet Activities, Yokosuka (CFAY), Jan.
 7. Throughout February, Ronald Reagan Sailors who received the first shot were given their second vaccination.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Jillian Grady)

 |Date Taken: